-We use a quality texts which use the 'Read to Write' spine and disciplinary reading texts from across the curriculum that reflect the teaching objectives.
+We use a quality texts which use the 'Read to Write' and 'Steps to Read' spine and disciplinary reading texts from across the curriculum that reflect the teaching objectives.
 These carefully selected range of books to link reading and writing together.
 Our books include those written by significant children's authors including Julia Donaldson, Michael Rosen, Shirley Hughes, Michael Morpurgo, Frank Cottrell Boyce and David Almond.
 These are all enhanced by the promotion of Reading for Pleasure.